 Consent to participate

 Who can participate

-If you may have been exposed, know someone who has been exposed, are at high risk of infection, or received a COVID-19 vaccine
+If you may have been exposed, tested for COVID-19 (no matter what the result was), or received a COVID-19 vaccine

 Currently live in the U.S. or UK

 Over the age of 18

 All data will be highly secured using best-practices and will only be available for authorized uses.